yeslogic/fathom/book/src/appendix/typing.md

 Now we get to the main part of typechecking.
 We supply and expression \\(\texpr\\) and a type \\(\ttype\\), and check to see if it meets any of the judgements in the context \\(\Gamma\\).
-Note that we expect that the type \\(\ttype\\) has been previously evaluated before we start:
+Note that we expect that the type \\(\ttype\\) has been previously normalized before we start:

 \\[
 \boxed{